patternhelloworld/laravel-final-logger/README.md

 ## Overview

-Laravel-final-logger provides unique and consistent formats for logs across all HTTP and Ajax requests and responses.
+Laravel-final-logger provides unique and consistent formats for logs across all HTTP and Ajax requests and responses, as well as server-side error logs.
 Additionally, it allows you to nullify any child properties to reduce the size of log files.

 ## Installation
 ```bash